 Tennessee lawyers to offer free legal services across the state in October

-NASHVILLE, Oct.
-1, 2013 —Tennessee lawyers will offer free legal services to those unable to afford a lawyer throughout the month of October as part of the Celebrate Pro Bono initiative.
-Activities kick off today with four legal clinics, the first of more than 60 events planned across the state.
+NASHVILLE, Sept.
+27, 2012 — Tennessee lawyers will offer free legal services to those unable to afford a lawyer throughout the month of October as part of the national Celebrate Pro Bono initiative.
+Activities will include legal advice clinics, education programs, public presentations and other events.
+The initiative kicks off with four legal clinics on Oct.
+2, with more than 40 events planned across the state during the month.

-This year’s celebration builds on the success of the 2012 initiative, during which more than 350 volunteers – including lawyers, law students, paralegals and language interpreters – assisted thousands of clients with issues ranging from domestic violence protection to landlord disputes and debt management.
-New this year is a focus on rural areas of the state with more than 15 legal clinics planned in non-metro areas.
+This year’s celebration builds on the success of the 2011 initiative, in which 350 volunteers – including lawyers, law students, paralegals and language interpreters – assisted more than 1,100 clients with issues ranging from domestic violence protection to estate planning.

 The need for free legal assistance is evident given that:

-Tennessee lawyers are helping to meet this need by volunteering during Celebrate Pro Bono Month and throughout the year.
+Tennessee lawyers are helping to meet this need and raise awareness of the resources available by volunteering during Celebrate Pro Bono Month and throughout the year.